BhuvneshSalwan/FacebookLookalikeAudHandler/readme.md

 The Code is used to create Lookalike of All the Eligible Custom Audiences on Facebook.

+Code Version : v4.1

+Difference from v4.0 :

+1. Changed the location of adding data to BQ from bottom to below the for loop.

 Code Version : v4.0

 Difference from v3.0 :